Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 ### Commitment

-All project-related stakeholders including software engineers, product owners, domain experts & UI/UX designers should consistently use the ubiquitous language when describing the business domain to spread knowledge about and foster a shared understanding of the business domain.
+All project-related stakeholders including software engineers, product owners, domain experts & UI/UX designers should consistently use the ubiquitous language when describing the business domain.

 The language should be continuously reinforced throughout the project: requirements, tests, documentation, and even the source code itself should use this language.